pySTEPS/pysteps/CONTRIBUTING.rst

         </table>
    (source: `Section 3.16.4, Google's python style guide <http://google.github.io/styleguide/pyguide.html>`_)

-- Ignore returned variables:

-  If you need to ignore part of the variables returned by a function, use "_" (single underscore) or __ (double underscore)::
+- If you need to ignore part of the variables returned by a function, use "_" (single underscore) or __ (double underscore)::

     precip, __, metadata = import_bom_rf3('example_file.bom')